-A central implication of the literature on financial contracting is that agents should structure contracts to share risk as efficiently as possible.
+Benjamin M. Hébert Graduate School of Business Stanford University 655 Knight Way Stanford, CA 94305 and NBER bhebert@stanford.edu A central implication of the literature on financial contracting is that agents should structure contracts to share risk as efficiently as possible.
 In many financial markets, standard contracts are simple and do not include risk-sharing arrangements that condition payments on publicly available indices.
 A leading example of this phenomenon is the mortgage market.
 In this market, homeowners are exposed to the risk that their homes will decline in value.
 Lenders are arguably better equipped to bear this risk and could insulate homeowners against declines in house prices by making mortgage repayment terms contingent on a house-price index.
-These types of mortgage contracts have been widely proposed as a solution to problems facing the mortgage market, such as the subprime default crises of 2007,1 but have failed to supplant the standard mortgage.
-Two common explanations for this type of market failure are that either the space of feasible contracts is incomplete (Hart and Moore [1988]) or that implementing risk-sharing contracts entails high transaction costs.
-Neither explanation applies when there are indices available that would allow agents to share risk efficiently and appear almost costless to contract upon.
+These types of mortgage contracts have been widely proposed as a solution to problems facing the mortgage market, such as the subprime default crises of 2007, but have failed to supplant the standard mortgage.
+Two common explanations for this type of market failure are that either the space of feasible contracts is incomplete (Hart and Moore (1988)) or that implementing risk-sharing contracts entails high transaction costs.
+However, neither explanation applies when indices are available that would allow agents to share risk efficiently and appear almost costless to contract upon.

 In this paper, we develop a model in which the failure to condition on indices and thus efficiently share risk is an equilibrium outcome resulting from asymmetric information.
-In our model, an agent, whom we call the borrower, seeks financing from a set of lenders.
-This financial contract must be written in view of potential conflicts of interest between the lender and the borrower related to an "internal", or idiosyncratic, state.
+In our model, an agent, who we call the borrower, seeks financing from a set of lenders.
+This financial contract must be written in view of potential conflicts of interest between the lender and the borrower, which are related to an "internal," or idiosyncratic, state.
 For example, this internal state could represent the hidden ability of a mortgage borrower to make payments to the lender.
-At the same time, there are potential risk sharing benefits between lenders and the borrower over some imperfectly measured state (e.g. local area house prices).
+At the same time, there may be some benefits of risk sharing between the lender and the borrower over some imperfectly measured state (e.g., local area house prices).
 We call this state "external" to indicate that it is unaffected by the actions of the lenders and the borrower.
-The external state is not directly observable, and to realize any risk sharing benefits, contracts must condition on some potentially imperfect measurement of the state which we call an index (e.g. a house price index).
-Lenders know the true joint distribution of the index and the external state, i.e. the quality of the index, while the borrower does not.
+The external state is not directly observable.
+To realize any risk sharing benefits, the contracts must condition on some potentially imperfect measurement of the state, which we call an index (e.g., a house price index).
+Lenders know the true joint distribution of the index and the external state (i.e., the quality of the index), while the borrower does not.
 In effect, the borrower faces an adverse selection problem over basis risk when lenders offer an indexed contract.